vmware-archive/haret/docs/vr-made-live-notes.md

 config have shut down because they have received a quorum of `EpochStarted` messages.
 In this case the replica will need to transfer state from a replica in the new group.

+Note that a similar scenario to the one above can occur with a partitioned node *during* a reconfiguration.
+For clarity, the exact steps to make this happen are detailed below.

+ 1. B gets a reconfiguration request from the client.
+ 2. B sends Prepare messages to A and C.
+ 3. A does not get the message, C responds with a prepare OK
+ 4. B receives the PrepareOk from C and sends a commit message to A and C containing the new epoch
+ 5. B sends StartEpoch messages to new replicas D and E, and moves to the new epoch
+ 6. C commits the request and moves to the new epoch
+ 7. D and E get a StartEpoch message, and transfer state from B and C.
+ 8. B and C get a quorum of EpochStarted messages for the new group from D and E and shutdown
+ 9. A receives the Commit Message and tries to do state transfer, but at this point it only knows of B and C which are shutdown.

 The protocol as written does not provide for this scneario, although it is easy enough to work around in practice.
 There are two methods of obtaining the old and new config in this scenario and performing state transfer.

 The replica can directly ask the replica that informed it of the latest epoch.
 In the normal case this is the primary as a result of a `Prepare` message.
 During View Change this would be a backup replica.
 Both of these are safe in that the replica that was partitioned off will learn of operations later than any that it has participated in the commit of, and so will not